East Park

 Listening to input from the community, and supported by the Northeast False Creek park design guiding principles and belonging statement, the planning and design of East Park will center Musqueam, Squamish and Tsleil-Waututh cultures and values to nurture a place of belonging and connection to nature.

-• Round 1 - Daylighting: The stories and ideas gathered in this round of engagement will deepen our collective understanding of this place.
-Together with input and feedback heard during the Northeast False Creek park design process, your stories and ideas will help us develop one to two concept plan options for East Park.
+• Fall 2022 - Daylighting: The stories and ideas gathered in this round of engagement will deepen our collective understanding of this place.
+Together with input and feedback heard during the Northeast False Creek park design process, your stories and ideas will help us prepare preliminary concept plans for East Park.

-• Round 2 - Weaving: We will share a summary of engagement input received in round 1 along with one to two concept plans with you.
-Your review and feedback will help us develop a draft concept plan.
+• Spring 2024 - Weaving: In this second round of engagement we will share a summary of input received in round 1 along with two preliminary concept designs for the south side of the site between the Seaside Greenway and East 1st Avenue.
+Your feedback will help us to develop a concept plan.

-• Round 3 - Reflecting: We will share a summary of engagement input received in round 2 along with a draft concept plan with you.
-Your review and feedback will help finalize the concept plan, which will then be presented to the Park Board for decision.
+• Fall 2024 - Reflecting: We will share a summary of engagement input received in round 2 along with a concept plan which will then be presented to the elected Park Board for decision.

 • Centering host Nations